IamUSER/Flipper-Fusion/ReadMe.md

 <h2 align="center">Roadmap:</h2>
 Desimpification!
 Clara is great!
 The stock Xtreme assets...
 Not so much.
 Also simplify, expand, unify, and make the FlipperZero a PRO device.
 <br><br>
+- <h4>Feature-rich: We include all commonly found apps in the firmware, as long as they work.</h4>

+- <h4>Stable: Many hours have been spent rewriting core parts of the Flippers firmware as well as some of its apps to ensure stability.
+A task that was long needed on all Firmware, so we tackled it right away.</h4>

+- <h4>Customizable: Dont like the Animations, want to turn on/off the Home screen icons (battery, SD card etc), change the flippers name or anything like that?
+You absolutely can.
+No need to mess with code or deal with weird manifest files.
+Its all done with an App.</h4>
 Full roadmap: https://github.com/IamUSER/Flipper-Fusion/blob/main/documentation/roadmap.md

 -----